shu6h4m/MicroSoft_Activator/README.md

 Step 3: Press 4 if you wants to Activate Windows

-Step 4: Wait for few seconds
+Step 4: Press 1 and wait for few seconds

 Step 5: Done!
 Your Windows Got Activated 😲